168. Strengthen Your Relationship with Eye Contact!

 Communication consists of 3 things: words, the tone of your words, and body language.
 If you say, “I love you”, to someone, it seems strange for you to stand with your back to that person.
 And saying, “I love you”, in a very monotone voice doesn’t seem convincing.
 It’s better to let some passion resound in your voice by stressing “love” and letting your voice sound a little lower and sultrier.
 It turns out that words only determine 7% of communication!
 So little?!
 Yes!
 And the tone with which you say something determines 38%.
-However, what communicates most is your body language, good for 55%!
+However, what communicates most is your body language (such as eye contact), good for 55%!
 You can, therefore, make quite a lot clear without actually saying anything!

 One form of body language is eye contact.
 Do you look at someone during a conversation or do you look away?
 And how do you look?
 Angry, keen, sad, happy?
 That also says a lot.
 Still, we have to be careful not to jump too quickly to conclusions about what we think the other person is trying to communicate.
 When someone looks sad, that can mean just about anything.
 It’s a clue that something is going on.
 And if you make eye contact, you notice more quickly if something is going on.